I know that for many of us, that $3 bin of DVD movies at Walmart or Best Buy is very tempting.

 I don’t know about you but it really annoys me to the point that I refuse to buy any of it anymore.

-For CDs that have one or two songs that you like, consider purchasing them from Itunes or Amazon and get rid of the CD.
 Have too many songs you love and don’t want to buy them again when you stream them?
-I get it.

 Just make sure to give your favorite songs a thumbs up (or down on ones you don’t like) so that Pandora can tailor or thumbprint your station.